spring-projects/spring-ai/README.md

 ## Project Update

-The Spring AI project has graduated out of the experimental repository!
+:partying_face: The Spring AI project has graduated out of the experimental repository!

+:warning:

 We are transitioning the project's Group ID:

 * **FROM**: `org.springframework.experimental.ai`
 * **TO**: `org.springframework.ai`